Grove School (Connecticut): History

 Grove was founded as a boys’ school in 1934 by Jess Perlman (earlier, a co-founder of the Baltimore Labor College), who led the school until 1956.
 From 1956 to 1986, Jack Sanford Davis served as executive director.
-In 1986, Richard Chorney purchased Grove, converted it into a for-profit propriety corporation with a board of directors, and appointed his son Peter J. Chorney as Executive Director and President and CEO.
+In 1986, Richard Chorney purchased Grove, converted it into a for-profit propriety corporation with a board of directors, and appointed his son Peter J. Chorney as executive director and president and CEO.
 In the fall of 1991, Grove School became coeducational.

 Campus

 Grove School is situated on a 90 acre campus, directly adjacent to the I-95 highway.
-The dormitories include White House, Middle House, Tessler–Olshin duplex, Lodge, Perlman, Redlich, Patch, Koegler, Charles, Loomis, Grey House, Red House, and Blue House.
+The dormitories include White House, Middle House, Tessler, Olshin, Lodge, Perlman, Redlich, Patch, Charles, Emmerich, Blue House, Red House, and Yellow House.
 Grove has constructed many new buildings in the past five years.
 In 2010, the Alice Chorney Education Center, with nine classrooms, a science lab, a conference room, and a media center.
 In 2011, an office was built for the administrators-on-duty (AODs) during the day.
 In 2012, the Robert A. J. Ranieri III Athletics and Recreation Center was completed.
 In 2015, construction was finished on two new dormitories, the Tessler–Olshin duplex.
 In January 2016, a new dining hall was opened, with office space for therapists that opened separately in September.